 is a small tube placed in your vein that is used to give you medicine or liquids.

-This vaccine is a booster shot used to help prevent diphtheria and tetanus.
+is a booster shot used to help prevent tetanus and diphtheria.
 The Td booster may be given to adolescents and adults every 10 years or for certain wounds and injuries.

 - Antibiotics help treat or prevent an infection caused by bacteria.

 - NSAIDs help decrease swelling, pain, and fever.

 - Acetaminophen decreases pain and fever.

 - Blood tests may be done to get information about your overall health.